 EAB Advisory Council

-The EAB Biometrics Advisory Council (EABAC) is the EAB's internal advisory council, as laid down by the EAB's constitution.
-It consists of selected representatives from the wider biometrics and identity community, including from outside Europe.
-Members of the EABAC are nominated by EAB members at the General Assembly and appointed by the Management Board of the EAB.
+The EAB Advisory Council (EABAC) is the organization’s internal advisory body, as laid down by the EAB’s constitution.
+It consists of the chairs of the constituted EAB committees and working groups, and elected representatives from the wider biometrics and identity community, including from outside Europe.
+Members of the EABAC are nominated by EAB members at the General Assembly and appointed by the Board of the EAB.

 The EABAC seeks to enhance information exchange and cooperation in the area of biometrics on European and international level by coordinating experts' responses and providing a platform to work towards a concerted approach to the proper and beneficial use of biometrics.

-Members of the advisory council are selected based on their private title for their personal knowledge and expertise, and for their position in the industry.
+People can be members of the EABAC on their private title if it is for their personal knowledge and expertise.
 These individuals will be senior and leading figures in their fields and be capable of providing the EAB with robust strategic and tactical support and advice.

 The EABAC will meet once a year in Europe or another location which is agreed by the members of the EABAC, at a time that is convenient for the Members.
 Meetings will be scheduled at least three months in advance.
 The Chair of the EABAC will be nominated during the General Assembly and appointed by the Management Board.
 The Chair can appoint a secretary from amongst the other EABAC members and will be responsible for developing a structured format for the meetings.